chrissimpkins/naked-docs/toolshed_overview.rst

 The Toolshed Library Overview
 ==============================

+The toolshed library includes standard Python modules and Cython generated C source files that can be compiled into binaries that Python will import with the typical syntax.
+The C source code is compiled with the ``naked build`` command (`Build Command Documentation`_).

-The toolshed library includes the following modules:
+The library includes the following modules:

 Benchmarking Module
 --------------------